yugabyte/yugabyte-db/docs/content/latest/benchmark/ycsb-ysql.md

 {{< /note >}}
 ## Overview

-This uses the YSQL binding to run the YCSB benchmark.
+This uses a new YSQL-specific binding to test the YSQL API using the YCSB benchmark.

 ## Running the benchmark